George F. Johnson

 George Francis Johnson (October 14, 1857 – November 28, 1948) was an American businessman.
 He was president of shoe manufacturer Endicott Johnson Corporation and the namesake of Johnson City, New York.

 Biography

 Early life

 George Francis Johnson was born on October 14, 1857, in Milford, Massachusetts, to Sarah Jane (née Aldrich) and Francis A. Johnson.
 His father served in the Civil War.
 His siblings were Oscar E., C. Fred Johnson, Harry L., and Charlotte.
 Johnson attended public school in Milford.
 At the age of 13, he left school and worked in a treeing room in a shoe factory in Plymouth.
 At the age of 21, he became foreman of a treeing room at Emery's shoe factory in Plymouth.
 In 1882, he moved to Binghamton, New York.
-He then worked as a fireman of the treeing room and the packing department at Lester Brothers & Company.
+He then worked as a foreman of the treeing room and the packing department at Lester Brothers & Company.
 Nine years later he became superintendent of that company's new plant, which was located in the community of Lestershire, New York, and said to be the largest factory of its kind in the world.